 So our first piece of advice, is that if you can go with preprinted labels, then do so.
 And if your application involves item level tracking, for asset management or for tracking high-value items or for items which must be rigidly controlled or for file tracking or for confirming inspections, such as for firefighting equipment, extinguishers, and so forth, then preprinted labels are generally the better solution.

-which is usually polyester.
-The "ink"is provided on a ribbon and during the printing process this ribbon is
+ink is provided on a ribbon and during the printing process

 be deposited on the substrate to form the barcode or text that is required.
 This technology provides